fkie-cad/talk/README.md

 - /pc16 Print in cols of Address | words | utf-16 chars
 - /pc32 Print in cols of Address | dwords
 - /pc64 Print in cols of Address | qwords
+- /pcy Print in cols of Address | bits

 **Misc**
 - /v More verbose output.